Chattanooga: A Warm Welcome Awaits

 Stephanie Gray

-The practice of serving ice cold sports bar drinks extends beyond beer itself.
 Bars that excel in this area rely on systems designed to chill from keg to tap.
 The lines are insulated, the cooler is monitored, and the draft tower is maintained so the temperature stays steady.
-If any part of the system changes, the drink in the customer’s glass changes too.
-In a busy sports bar where customers expect consistent quality, these small details add up.
-Ice cold sports bar drinks depend on steady equipment and consistent care.
-Without that, the temperature rises quickly, especially in crowded rooms full of people watching a big game.
+If any part of the system changes, the beer in the customer’s mug changes too.
+In a busy sports bar where guests expect consistent quality, these small details add up.
+Ice cold drafts depend on steady equipment and consistent care.
+Without that, the temperature rises quickly, especially in packed restaurants or sports bars full of guests watching a big game.

 A second part of mastering cold beer is how it is poured.
-Pouring techniques matter because a drink that sits too long or is handled too slowly begins to sweat before it reaches the table.
-The bartender pays attention to foam, angle, and speed so the beer fills the glass smoothly and retains the right temperature.
-When done correctly, the beer arrives cold, crisp, and refreshing.
-When done inconsistently, the drink warms up faster, and the experience changes.
-Great sports bars treat pouring as part of the craft and not a routine motion.
+Pouring techniques matter because a draft beer that sits too long or is handled too slowly begins to sweat before it reaches the table.
+The bartender pays attention to foam, angle, and speed so the beer fills the mug smoothly and retains the right temperature.
+When done correctly, the beer arrives at a cold and refreshing 29 degrees with ice crystals.
+Great sports bars treat pouring draft beer as part of the craft and not a routine motion.

-While beer may be the star of many sports bars, crafted sports bar cocktails also play a major role in shaping the environment.
-Crafted sports bar cocktails rely on fresh ingredients, measured pours, and recipes made from scratch.
-When a bar focuses on scratch made cocktails, it moves beyond standard mixers and aims for a more complete flavor.
-Scratch made cocktails often include fresh citrus, homemade syrups, and balanced spirits that blend smoothly.
-These drinks offer variety for guests who want more than beer and create a menu that feels thoughtful without being overly formal.
+While draft beer may be the star of many sports bars, hand-crafted cocktails also play a major role in shaping the environment.
+Crafted cocktails rely on fresh ingredients, measured pours, and recipes made from scratch.
+When a bar focuses on crafted cocktails, it moves beyond standard mixers and aims for a more complete flavor.
+Hand-crafted cocktails often include fresh ingredients, homemade syrups, and balanced spirits that blend smoothly.
+These drinks offer variety for guests who want something other than a beer and create a menu that feels thoughtful without being overly formal.

-Bars that focus on delivering 29 degree draft beer and scratch made cocktails understand that great service begins long before the first pour.
+The focus on delivering 29 degree draft beer and hand-crafted cocktails means that great service begins long before the first pour.
 It begins with maintenance, training, and consistent routines that protect quality at every step.
 By prioritizing equipment, monitoring temperatures, and making cocktails with care, they elevate the experience far above the basics.
-Guests may not see all the behind the scenes work, but they feel it with every cold sip.
+Guests may not see all the behind the scenes work, but they feel it with every ice cold sip.

 About the author

-Stephanie Gray is the Director of Marketing at La Cima Restaurants, LLC, where she has led brand and promotional strategy across multiple restaurant concepts.
+Stephanie Gray is the Director of Marketing at Twin Peaks Chattanooga, TN, and La Cima Restaurants, LLC, where she has led brand and promotional strategy across multiple restaurant concepts.
 With over a decade in hospitality marketing and operations, she brings deep experience in casual dining and franchise growth.
 She is also involved with the execution of new store openings.

 Chattanooga: Nurturing Bright Futures Through Early Learning